 In the staff implementation report, there are three deliverables mentioned:

-Integration of the IS-SSR framework and reports into the planning framework and process to provide public information about SSR-related plans, budgets, and activities;
+Integration of the IS-SSR Framework and reports into the planning framework and process to provide public information about SSR-related plans, budgets, and activities.

-Identification of mechanisms that provide more detailed public information on SSR-related budgets and expenditures across multiple ICANN departments; and
+Identification of mechanisms that provide more detailed public information on SSR-related budgets and expenditures across multiple ICANN departments.